Welcome to the League of Women Voters of Bellingham/Whatcom County!

 42nd Legislative District State Representative, Position 2 Candidates: Tracy Atwood & Vincent Buys

-If you missed our second forum, you can view it here.
+If you missed Forum 2, you can view it here.

 Initiative 732: Carbon Consumption Tax.
 Concerning reducing specific state taxes and creating a carbon tax.